vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 ```

 The sky is really the limit in terms of how you want to use this tiny script.
-Have fun!
-Keep reading for a story of developing the algorithms.
-Thinking about
-creative problems like this is one of my favorite things to do, after building
-things :)

 # What I learned
 While this originally was a project where I wanted to focus on learning about asyncronous event loops in Python,
 it turned out to not use the library at all.
-I'm okay with this!
+I'm okay with this, because I still learned about asyncio, and
+likely will use it for future projects.
 There were some subtle challenges and learnings
-that I would like to highlight (again in a few cases!).
+that I would like to again highlight.

 <strong>Favor Simplicity</strong>